Priceless bugreports

 This is a very nice form:

 - Self-confirmed.
-You can immediately tell if that is a bug or not by looking at the "Expected results" clause.
+You can immediately tell if that is a bug or not by looking at the «Expected results» clause.
 What if it's not a bug at all?
-There is no light on top of the oven installed at all?
-And the light switch is an orphan piece of hardware mounted by manufacturer simply because the chineese engineer failed to merge two repositories?
+What if there is no torch installed in the oven in the first place, and the light switch is an orphan piece of hardware mounted by the manufacturer simply because the Chinese engineer failed to merge two repositories?

-- This form eliminates the stressful stupid communication, those boring what-did-you-mean-by-that question;
+- This form eliminates the stressful stupid communication, those boring what-did-you-mean-by-that questions.

-- It's easy to teach regular people to report according to this form.
-Only two-three days of cry and tears in your office — and your collegues will learn to report clearly;
+- It's easy to teach regular people to report according to this form—only two or three days of crying and tears in your office, and your colleagues will learn to report things clearly.

-- By expicitly telling you what is the expected results the user will confirm that he indeed knows what the system is supposed to do;
+- By explicitly telling you what the expected results are, the user will confirm that he indeed knows what the system is supposed to do.

 Examples